19hours/sg-statutes/Acts/Land Transport Authority of Singapore Act.md

 [Act 17 of 2015 wef 01/09/2015]

-(v) to regulate the provision of third‑party taxi booking services under the Third‑Party Taxi Booking Service Providers Act 2015;
+(v) to regulate the provision of point‑to‑point passenger transport services under the Point‑to‑Point Passenger Transport Industry Act 2019;

-[Act 17 of 2015 wef 01/09/2015]
+[Act 20 of 2019 wef 29/05/2020]

 (ga) to operate any bus service or any bus depot or bus interchange, if there is for any reason no licensee under the Bus Services Industry Act 2015 to operate that bus service, bus depot or bus interchange (as the case may be), having regard to the reasonable requirements of the land transport system in Singapore or the relevant part thereof;